 We will try to keep the links up to date as they become available, the US Department Of Health And Human Services (HHS) approves and oversees the state marketplaces.
 Even though each state will have its own health insurance marketplace, the federal government will be implementing and operating 26 of them, plus partnering with another 7 states, 17 states will build and operate their own marketplace, at least to start.
 The list below includes the current "to be" state run and operated Obamacare marketplaces, next are the states in partnership marketplaces with the Feds.
 All other states will have a Federal ran marketplace.

 - New York

 Federal-State Partnership Health Insurance Exchange - List

 Federal Ran Health Insurance Exchange - List

-All Marketplaces not included in the above lists will have Federal Ran Exchanges.
+All state marketplaces not included in the above top list will have Federal Ran Exchanges.

 The Health Insurance Marketplace Function